ReneKling1306/Masterarbeit/README.md

 ### Webscraper

-1. Requires Firefox to be installed on Linux or Windows and Safari on macOS
+1. Requires Firefox to be installed on Linux/Windows and Safari on macOS

 2. On macOS